KarlEilebrecht/patterns-kompakt-code/doc/aProjectIn2035.md

 **Karen:** Please start!

-**Laura:** Talsamon is a relative young company, founded in 2028, fully focussed on AI.
+**Laura:** Talsamon is a relatively young company, founded in 2028, fully focussed on AI.
 Hence, our mantra *"you don't need to understand us, we understand you!"*.
 We don't see us as a tech company in the first place.
 Although we are actively maintaining our AI core product *Talsamon Graven*, the focus of our business is helping traditional companies transitioning to modern IT-processes.

 **Chen:** So, you still have your own software engineering team?